Illinois Employer Guide

 Vacation & PTO

 Illinois does not require paid vacation.
-The paid-leave floor that applies depends on where your worker performs services: 40 hours statewide under PLAWA, or 80 hours total for Chicago workers under the Chicago Paid Leave + Sick Leave Ordinance (which preempts the lower PLAWA minimum within Chicago).
-If you offer PTO as a separate benefit on top of that floor, the extra hours fall under the Illinois Wage Payment and Collection Act — accrued, unused vacation must be paid out as wages at separation, regardless of why employment ended.
-There's no "use it or lose it" exception once the time has been earned.
+The required paid-leave floor depends on where your worker performs services: 40 hours statewide under PLAWA, or 80 hours total for Chicago workers.
+If you offer extra PTO beyond the required floor, unused accrued vacation generally must be paid out at separation.

 Two edge cases worth knowing: